aravinthakshan/OOPenheimer/README.md

 ## Prerequisites
 - **Java 8 or later**: Ensure you have a compatible version of Java installed.
 - **JavaFX**: Make sure JavaFX is properly set up in your environment.
+Version: javafx-sdk-17.0.13
+- **Rewrite run.sh**: when you clone the repo